 Are you trying to fit Recruitment Process Outsourcing (RPO) into your talent acquisition strategy, but are struggling to identify how or when?
 If you are looking for ways to improve recruiting at your company it's time to prioritize RPO services to the top of your to-do list.

 Consider this: a good RPO program will look at the effectiveness of the entire recruiting process, including the employment brand, and provide recommendations to improve the recruiting and hiring experience.
 And, a positive experience in the employee recruiting and hiring process is a good start to employee engagement and thus, a good start to employee retention.
 However, some organizations (mainly non-HR folks) persist with the notion that the world of talent acquisition is flat, and having HR available to hire and fire people is good enough.

 The Talent Acquisition Wheel

-The better you engage employees, the better you retain them, and the easier it is to recruit them into your company.
-And so on, and so on… Understanding your company, its culture and your employment brand is critical to not breaking the cycle.
+But as you know, talent acquisition isn't flat.
+The better you engage employees, the better you retain them, the easier it is to recruit them into your company and so on, and so forth.
+Understanding your company, its culture and your employment brand is critical to not breaking the talent acquisition wheel.

-In preparing for RPO, you are looking for areas where it can enhance your current recruiting and talent acquisition strategies, not simply replace them (or even replace people).
-That could be a critical cultural step in preparing your company for RPO.
+In determining whether your organization is the right fit for an RPO program, look for areas where it can enhance your current recruiting and talent acquisition strategies, not replace them.
+If your organization could get on board with this approach, then you've taken a critical cultural step in preparing for the adoption of RPO.